A Scientific, Economic, and Common-Sense Approach to Brine Shrimp Hatching

 Holding part of a hatch over for another day’s feed does not make nutritional sense unless you are feeding it properly (nor does it make practical sense).
 Nutritionally and practically speaking, it’s just more simple and healthy to hatch out fresh nauplii each day.

-Optimized Hatching of Brine Shrimp Eggs
+Hatching Brine Shrimp Eggs

 After checking our notes we found that we both use a very similar method for hatching brine shrimp.
 This method has been used by both of us since the early 1980s, so it is time-tested and all of the “bugs” have been worked out.